chemgymrl/chemgymrl/docs/lesson_1_distillation.md

 This concludes the end of our tutorial.
 Hopefully you got a chance to see how the basic actions in the distillation environment works and see how you can use the agent in RL applications to maximize the distillation of a desired material.

-In the next tutorial we will perform 2 experiments where we heat up the boiling vessel to the maximum temperature it can reach, and vice versa where we cool it to the lowest temperature.
+In the next tutorial we will try to perform the distillation process and try to get a high reward by isolating dodecane.